 - Showcase evidence of substantial and relevant work experience or engagement with their own community.

-This fellowship is exclusively designed for recent graduates or young professionals from marginalized and socially excluded communities, including Persons with Disabilities, Dalit communities, and Transgender communities, among others.
+This fellowship is exclusively designed for recent graduates or young professionals from marginalized and socially excluded communities, including Persons with Disabilities, Dalit communities, and Gender Diverse communities, among others.
 Selected fellows will have the opportunity to work with BLAST, and a private Law Firm or Chambers, alongside spending one month with the selected community for knowledge sharing.

 Open to all recent graduates or young professionals with a background in law, journalism, or social sciences.
 Community fellows will be engaged in direct work with marginalised and socially excluded communities residing in hard-to-reach areas of Bangladesh.
 The fellowship period will involve five months of fieldwork and one month of collaboration with BLAST, and a private Law Firm or Chambers.